A delicious twist for corn on the cob, try this ELOTE CORN RECIPE!

-Last summer we went to New York City and happened upon a really funky taqueria in Greenwich Village.
-We enjoyed some super tasty tacos, but it was this recipe for grilled corn on the cob that prompted me to head to the kitchen window, thank the chefs for their tasty work and beg for the recipe.
+Last summer I was in New York City and happened upon a really funky taqueria in Greenwich Village.
+I enjoyed some super tasty tacos, but it was this recipe for grilled corn on the cob that got my taste buds jumping!
 Wait until you try this ELOTE CORN RECIPE!

 This is one of my top grilled corn recipes; the ingredients are a bit unusual, but the flavours go so wonderfully with corn.